Multigroup Thermal Radiation Transport with Tensor Trains: Discussion

 \subsection{Pointwise errors}

-The internal rank of $Z$ is evaluated for some error tolerance $\delta$ using an SVD-based procedure that approximates the solution while ensuring that the relative Frobenius norm error is smaller than $\delta$.\footnote{In a hypothetical implementation that splits the combined core $Z$, the SVD tolerance $\delta$ would be equivalent to the rounding tolerance used to truncate $\rone$/$\ronex$.} This approximation is obtained by truncating smaller singular values based on the tolerance and roughly has the effect of limiting the accuracy of the solution to a window extending from the maximum value down to approximately the product of the tolerance and the maximum value.
+\revtext{In this subsection, we use a rounding tolerance of $10^{-6}$ within the step-and-truncate procedure for Graziani’s multi-material problem, where the solution $\hat{I} = Z\Theta\Phi$ is rounded at every timestep.
+After the final timestep, we post-process the rounded solution by applying a $\delta-$truncated SVD to the core $Z$.
+This truncation provides a global approximation of the solution while ensuring that the relative Frobenius norm error remains below $\delta$.}\footnote{In a hypothetical implementation that splits the combined core $Z$, the SVD tolerance $\delta$ would be equivalent to the rounding tolerance used to truncate $\rone$/$\ronex$.} This approximation roughly has the effect of limiting the accuracy of the solution to a window extending from the maximum value down to approximately the product of the tolerance and the maximum value.
 Outside this range, pointwise errors may be incurred up to the relative error.
-We quantify these pointwise errors by introducing the error field $\gamma(\delta)$ which is the relative error between the mean intensity from the TT solver and the mean intensity when the internal rank of $Z$ is limited by tolerance $\delta$.
+We quantify these pointwise errors by introducing the error field $\gamma(\delta)$ which is the relative error between the mean intensity from the TT solver \revtext{after the final timestep and the mean intensity when the internal rank of $Z$ in the final solution is restricted by performing the $\delta-$SVD procedure.}

 The effect of these pointwise errors can be observed in Graziani’s problem, where initializing the specific intensity $I$ with a Planck distribution produces a broad range of values in $I$.
 Figure \ref{fig:J_merged} shows the mean intensity from our solver and sub-figures \ref{fig:tol_effect_graziani_vary}a, \ref{fig:tol_effect_graziani_vary}b, and \ref{fig:tol_effect_graziani_vary}c display the mean intensity field, error field $\gamma(\delta)$, and mean intensity at a fixed spatial point respectively when the internal rank $\rone$ is constrained by $\delta$.
 The results are obtained for $\delta=$ $10^{-9}$, $10^{-6}$, and $10^{-3}$ while the TT-rounding tolerance is fixed at $10^{-6}$ for all cases.
 These results highlight how the value of $\delta$ can constrain the dynamic range of the solution that is accurately captured.
 For instance, in the $\delta = 10^{-6}$ case (last row), values outside the interval from $10^{18}$ (the maximum) down to $10^{18-6} = 10^{12}$ show numerical artifacting: white patches in column 1 correspond to negative values, which appear as oscillations in the log-log plot of column 3.
 Furthermore, the error surpasses 1 outside this range, as seen in column 2.
 The reduction in observed artifacts as $\delta$ decreases indicates that tighter tolerances provide a more accurate solution over a larger dynamic range.
 While we present results only for $\rone$, similar patterns are observed for $\ronex$.